AI SEO

 Together, both layers define the full visibility surface of a brand inside AI systems.

-Entity Summary
+AI SEO: Entity Summary

 AI SEO is the evolution of search engine optimization for AI-generated responses.
 Classical SEO optimizes content for document rankings.
 AI SEO optimizes visibility within generated responses from ChatGPT, Gemini, Perplexity, Claude, Google AI Overviews, and Google AI Mode.